 Understanding Europe’s future is fundamental to both the UK’s and the EU’s future.
 If the UK wishes in the future to reunite with the EU, we, UK civil society, need to understand what that Future would look like.

-The Joint Presidency is the Presidents of the European Parliament, of the Council and of the European Commission, and is supported by an Executive Board, which is co-chaired by the three EU institutions (Mr Guy Verhofstadt, Member of the European Parliament, Mr Clément Beaune, State Secretary for EU Affairs for the French Council Presidency and Ms Dubravka Šuica, Vice-President of the European Commission in charge of Democracy and Demography).
+In early 2021, the EU initiated the Conference on the Future of Europe, to enable and drive citizens’ input to the Future of Europe.
+This involved over of 800 citizens, randomly selected across the EU, working together as Citizens Panels representing all Member States, all genders and ethnicities over the past 12 months on developing concrete reform proposals under the authority of the Joint Presidency.
+This is the Presidents of the European Parliament, of the Council and of the European Commission, and is supported by an Executive Board, which is co-chaired by the three EU institutions (Mr Guy Verhofstadt, Member of the European Parliament, Mr Clément Beaune, State Secretary for EU Affairs for the French Council Presidency and Ms Dubravka Šuica, Vice-President of the European Commission in charge of Democracy and Demography).

-These were translated into proopsed policies and reforms in the Plenary of the Future Conference.
+These were translated into proposed policies and reforms in the Plenary of the Future Conference.
 On the 25th April, the Executive Board of the Conference on the Future of Europe agreed on a comprehensive reform package.
 The final paper included 49 proposals with 325 suggestions for specific measures – a considerable number of which require amendments to the EU treaties in order to be implemented.

 Some of these are far-reaching, such as the abolition of national vetoes, the right of initiative for the European Parliament, higher EU investment in climate and social issues, and an ambitious reform of the EU agricultural policy.